 In each episode, the two competing celebrities put their knowledge and bartering skills to the test, as they set out with £400 and a classic car to find antique bargains and make the biggest profit by selling them at auction, with all final profits donated to BBC’s Children in Need.

 Helping the celebrities will be the show’s regular antiques experts, on hand to provide guidance about the world of antiques.

-The celebrities appearing in the new series of Celebrity Antiques Road Trip are...
+The celebrities appearing on series 9 of Celebrity Antiques Road Trip are...